 Think of yourself as Goldilocks the researcher . . .
 You want topics that are just the right size, not those that are too large or too small.

-The slideshow below teaches you some tricks you can use to "fix" a topic that is too narrow or too broad and shows you how to translate your topic into keywords you can use in your searches.
+Below are some tips you can use to "fix" a topic that is too narrow or too broad.

-Concept mapping, which is discussed on the right, can also help you to fix the size of your topic and generate keywords.
+Concept mapping, which is discussed in the box at the bottom of this page, can also help you to fix the size of your topic and generate keywords.

 Image credit: Goldilocks Asleep, In Pastel, used under a Creative Commons Attribution License: http://creativecommons.org/licenses/by/2.0/deed.en.